Best Herbal Supplements to Feed a Horse in Winter

 A dog jumping into a woman's arms while the woman and a horse stand in front of a horse stable

-At Silver Lining Herbs, we think it’s an absolute crime when horse owners don’t provide their horses with adequate access to warm shelter.
 A horse should be able to eat often and have access to warm shelter during the winter.
 Unfortunately, horses don’t often receive this kind of care.

 It’s important that horses have access to adequate shelter, because most horses can only withstand temperatures being at or just below zero degrees.
 Anything below this temperature can cause problems for digestion and more.